morinted/schedule-generator/README.md

 ### Google Calendar Import

 After exporting an iCalendar file, you will want to import it into a program.
-Microsoft Outlook makes it simple to just open the file, but Google Calendar is slightly more involved.
+Microsoft Outlook makes it simple to just open the file, but Google Calendar has a slightly more involved process.

 Note: You'll want to create a new calendar, just in case you want to delete the events created in this process.
 If you add it to your regular calendar and there is an error, there is no quick "Undo" function.